Power Drive Plus Table Tennis Rubber - ExBulletin

 Power Drive Plus Table Tennis Rubber

-Stag Power Drive Plus Table Tennis Rubber is top of the range fast table tennis rubber and gives you all the features needed for advanced attacking play.
+Stag Power Drive Plus Table Tennis Rubber is the premium fast table tennis rubber and gives you all the features needed for advanced offensive play.
 The sponge is a medium hard sponge, suitable for aggressive play close to the table.
-Stag Power Drive Plus Table Tennis Rubber is the result of an entirely new formula for the sponge in combination with the topsheet of Rubber. that transfers a lot of rotation to the topspin and counter-topspin shots at medium range.
+Stag Power Drive Plus Table Tennis Rubber is the result of an entirely new formula for the sponge in combination with the top layer of Rubber. which transfers a lot of rotation to the topspin and counter-topspin shots at medium range.
 The rubber surface is full of sensation, supported by the SPI-Advanced-Technology, and gives a beautiful sound and good handling.

 - Brand: STAG INTERNATIONAL